 When preparing for interviews, many beginning English teachers often ask us what the large English language schools are looking for in their teachers.

-Whether you’re considering teaching for any of the chain schools like Geos, Aeon, Nova, ECC, or the Jet Program, they are all looking for basically the same thing...
+Whether you’re considering teaching for any of the chain schools like Aeon, Nova Holdings, ECC, or the JET Program, they are all looking for basically the same thing...

 a positive cultural experience for their students